Home » The Philippines » Property taxes in the Philippines: Comprehensive guide

 However, another tax rate is imposed in case of a land title transfer through a gift or inheritance:

 • Donor’s Tax: This tax must be paid by anyone who transfers property by filing BIR Form 1800.
-The Donor’s Tax in the Philippines has a rate of 6%.
+The Donor’s Tax in the Philippines is 6%.

 • Estate Tax: This tax is paid by the decedent’s heirs by filing BIR Form 1801.
-The Estate Tax in the Philippines has a rate of 6% imposed on the property’s value.
+The Estate Tax in the Philippines is 6% imposed on the property’s value.

 Overview